‘Lockdown effect’ sees light pollution plummet, our Star Count results show

 We also heard that more of you (5% this year, up from 3% last year) are seeing deep, dark skies – classified as ‘truly dark skies’ – with the very lowest levels of light pollution.
 We’re delighted that more of you have been able to enjoy the awe that a wide, dark sky sprinkled with stars can bring.

 Want to explore more or check out the light pollution levels in your local area?
 We have an interactive map that shows how your local star-hunters got on with trying to count the stars that they could see within the constellation of Orion.

 Lockdown lighting – or lack of

-The 2021 edition of our annual census of the night sky came in early February, and, as our chief executive Crispin Truman notes, we reckon that the coronavirus pandemic restrictions are likely to have played a part in the difference between those of us experiencing the worst levels of light pollution this year and 2020.
+The 2021 edition of our annual census of the night sky came in early February, and, as our chief executive Crispin Truman notes, we reckon that the coronavirus pandemic restrictions are likely to have played a part in the difference between those of us experiencing the worst levels of light pollution in 2021 and 2020.

 ‘It’s likely this is an unintended positive consequence of lockdown, as our night-time habits have changed.
 Let’s hope we can hold onto some of this achievement as we come out of lockdown.’